anumayub21/Marshfield_School/Testing_Document.md

 |Layout|Load page with css| Follows css layout|correct|pass|
 |Accessibility|Alt text shows if image is unavailable| Present and corrects for the image| corrects| pass|

-Header-	Check heading text-Matches correct page topic-correct-pass Image-Load image-Displays correctly -	correct	-pass Navigation-Click links-Each link opens to the correct pages-correct-pass Sources-Open PdFs and images-Opens correct sources and to correct pages if a PDF-correct-pass Layout-Load page with css-Follows css layout-correct-pass Accessibility-Alt text shows if image in unavailable-Present and correct for the image-	correct-pass

 Results